By: William C. Head, Board-Certified Atlanta DUI Attorney and Drunk Driving Book Author

 Alcohol: a colorless volatile flammable liquid that is produced by the natural fermentation of sugars and is the intoxicating constituent of wine, beer, spirits, and other drinks, and is also used as an industrial solvent and as fuel.

 Historically, fermented fruits created the first alcoholic beverage.
 This discovery from over 10,000 years ago predates written history, but so do Aesop’s Fables.
-Although no correlation was made for many years, alcoholic beverages were found to be safer to drink than the water in many locations, especially larger cities before sewage systems were invented within the last two centuries.
+Although no correlation was made for many years, alcoholic beverages were found to be safer to drink than water in many locations, especially larger cities before sewage systems were invented within the last two centuries.
 This is explainable due to the antiseptic qualities of ethanol, in killing many microorganisms.

 Alcohol has been used in religious and non-religious rituals, as an ingredient in patent medicines in the 1800s, and is still used in products like Nyquil.
 One hundred years ago, alcohol was as an antiseptic and medicinal agent.
 Although ethanol was once used for these types of therapeutic purposes, it no longer is recommended for such uses because an alcoholic will drink ANY beverage with alcohol in it, including Listerine or Scope.
 Today, we fuel our cars with ethanol-laced gasoline.

-Alcohol is detectable in any fluids or vapor coming from the human body, but creating a device that precisely measures and reports that “number” is the engineering feat.
+Alcohol is detectable in any fluids or vapor coming from the human body but creating a device that precisely measures and reports that “number” is an engineering feat.
 Once laboratory testing by chemists and engineers 80 years ago produced studies showing what the conversion ratio was between alcohol in the blood and alcohol from a breath sample, mechanical devices could be manufactured.
 A Swedish scientist named Dr. Erik Widmark is considered the Father of Alcohol Science.

-Below is both the chemical, molecular formula for ethanol and a model showing the structural layout of the molecule.
+Below is both the chemical, and molecular formula for ethanol and a model showing the structural layout of the molecule.

 Over time, instead of just imposing administrative penalties like suspension or revocation, the legislatures in multiple jurisdictions added felony and misdemeanor criminal sanctions to their respective state laws, bolstering the incentive to NOT “refuse to be tested.”
 In these states, a person can be acquitted of DUI-DWI, but be convicted of criminal refusal and spend many years in prison (for repeat offenders).